Charles Brabin: Biography

 Lili Damita, Charles Brabin, and Merritt B. Gerstad on the set of The Bridge of San Luis Rey (1929) Note the cleavage of the French actress, which later would not be allowed, under the Motion Picture Production Code.

 Born in Liverpool, England, he was educated at St. Francis Xavier College.
 Brabin sailed to New York City in the early 1900s and, while holding down odd jobs there, he tried his hand as a stage actor.
 He joined the Edison Manufacturing Company around 1908, first acting, later writing and directing.
 He was active during the silent era, then pursued a short-lived career in talkies.
 His last film was A Wicked Woman for Metro-Goldwyn-Mayer in 1934.

 Brabin married, firstly, to socialite Suzan Jeanette Mosher, daughter of Edwin Howard Mosher and Jennie Slater Mosher, of New York City.
 They married on December 14, 1913, at Bedford Congregational Church in The Bronx, New York, shortly after Brabin returned from a trip to England and Europe.
-Brabin's best friend, screen actor Marc MacDermott, served as best man.
+Brabin's best friend, screen actor Marc McDermott, served as best man.
 Charles and Suzan Brabin remained married for seven years.